This post may contain affiliate links. Please read our disclosure policy.

 • Butter: Adds richness and moisture.

-• Sugar: Granulated sugar sweetens the cake and helps it brown.
+• Sugar: Sweetens the cake and helps with browning.

-• Lemon Juice: Adds tangy flavor and acidity.
-Fresh is best, but bottled lemon juice can be used in a pinch.
+• Lemon Juice: Adds tangy flavor.
+Fresh is best, but bottled works in a pinch.

-• Lemon Zest: The zest is essential for a robust lemon flavor.
+• Lemon Zest: Key to a bold lemon flavor.

-• All-Purpose Flour: The base of the cake, providing structure.
-If gluten-free, use a 1:1 gluten-free baking flour.
+• All-Purpose Flour: Forms the structure.
+Use a 1:1 gluten-free flour if needed.

-• Milk: Adds moisture and a soft texture.
-Whole milk is best, but any milk (dairy or non-dairy) will work.
+• Milk: Adds moisture and softens the texture.
+Whole milk is best, but any kind will work.

-• Powdered Sugar: Also called confectioners’ sugar or icing sugar.
-This ingredient sweetens and thickens the glaze.
+• Powdered Sugar: Also called confectioners’ sugar; sweetens and thickens the glaze.

 Recipe Variations

-• Blueberry Lemon Cake: Add a handful of fresh blueberries to the batter.
+• Blueberry Variation: Fold in a handful of fresh blueberries.

-• Lemon Poppy Seed Cake: Stir in 1-2 teaspoons of poppy seeds for a classic twist.
+• Lemon Poppy Seed Cake: Add 1 to 2 teaspoons of poppy seeds for a classic version.

-• Lemon Coconut Cake: Mix in 2 to 3 tablespoons of shredded coconut for a tropical flavor.
+• Coconut Version: Stir in 2 to 3 tablespoons of shredded coconut.

-• Dairy-Free Lemon Cake: Substitute dairy products with plant-based alternatives.
+• Dairy-Free Version: Replace dairy with plant-based alternatives.

-• Lemon Lavender Cake: Add 1/2 teaspoon of dried culinary lavender for a floral note.
+• Lemon Lavender Cake: Add 1/2 teaspoon of dried culinary lavender for a floral twist.

-• Strawberry Lemon Cake: Swirl a spoonful or two of strawberry pie filling into the batter before baking.
+• Strawberry Swirl: Swirl in a spoonful or two of strawberry pie filling before baking.

-• Chocolate Lemon Cake: Add a handful of chocolate chips or a drizzle of melted chocolate.
+• Chocolate Chip Version: Mix in chocolate chips or drizzle with melted chocolate.

 How To Make A Mini Lemon Cake

-1. In a medium-sized mixing bowl, combine the butter and sugar.
-Use a hand mixer on medium speed to cream them together for about 1 minute.
+1. In a medium bowl, beat the butter and sugar with a hand mixer on medium speed for about 1 minute, until creamy.

-1. Add the egg, lemon juice, and lemon zest to the butter and sugar mixture.
+2. Add the egg, lemon juice, and lemon zest.
 Mix until smooth.

-1. Gradually add the dry ingredients to the creamed mixture, mixing on low speed until just combined.
-Be careful not to overmix.
-Then, add the milk and mix until smooth.
+4. Add the dry ingredients to the wet mixture and mix on low speed until just combined.
+Add the milk and mix until smooth.

-1. Pour the batter into the greased baking dish, spreading it evenly.
-Place the dish on a rimmed baking sheet to catch any spills.
+1. Pour the batter into the prepared dish and spread it evenly.
+Place the dish on a rimmed baking sheet.

-1. Bake for 30-35 minutes, or until the top turns golden and a toothpick inserted into the center comes out clean.
-Allow the cake to cool completely.
+2. Bake for 30 to 35 minutes, or until golden and a toothpick inserted in the center comes out clean.
+Let the cake cool completely.

-1. While the cake is cooling, make the lemon glaze: In a small bowl, whisk together the powdered sugar and lemon juice until smooth and free of lumps.
+3. While the cake cools, make the glaze: Whisk together the powdered sugar and lemon juice in a small bowl until smooth.

 1. Drizzle the glaze over the cake.